-- Do not connect the power cord into an outlet that is not grounded, or adapt the power cord plug to connect it to a receptacle for which it is not designed. - Do not remove the grounding pin to connect to a non-grounded receptacle.
-Removal of the ground pin disables an important safety feature designed to prevent shock and electrocution hazards. - □ Do not connect the power cord to an extension cord.
-Use of an improper extension cord will cause overheating of the cord as well as potentially causing premature failure of the AC equipment. - ☐ The power cord must be fully extended when in use and not left coiled in the electrical compartment or on the ground.
+- □ Do not use any cheater plug, adapter or extension cord to reconfigure incoming AC power or break the continuity of the circuit connected to the grounding pin. - Do not connect the power cord into an outlet that is not grounded, or adapt the power cord plug to connect it to a receptacle for which it is not designed. - □ Do not remove the grounding pin to connect to a non-grounded receptacle.
+Removal of the ground pin disables an important safety feature designed to prevent shock and electrocution hazards. - Do not connect the power cord to an extension cord.
+Use of an improper extension cord will cause overheating of the cord as well as potentially causing premature failure of the AC equipment. - □ The power cord must be fully extended when in use and not left coiled in the electrical compartment or on the ground.
 If the power cord is left coiled, it may potentially create enough heat to melt its protective casing.